-Airbnb is offering free housing in Barcelona for people affected by the attack
+Airbnb is asking hosts to offer free housing in Barcelona for people affected by the attack

 Netflix’s new trailer for ‘The Punisher’ depicts a concrete killer

 Airbnb has activated its disaster response tool to help people affected by the recent attacks in Barcelona.
 Airbnb’s tool offers free housing to anyone who urgently needs a place to stay.
-At the time of publication, over 80 people have opened up their homes free of charge.
+At the time of publication, more than 80 people have opened up their homes free of charge.

 “Airbnb has activated our Disaster Response Tool to assist those affected by the tragic events in Barcelona,” Airbnb Country Manager for Spain Arnaldo Munoz said in a statement.
 “Our thoughts are with those affected by this terrible attack.”